 2. What a good hiring process looks like;

-3. What’s the one thing you’ve got to get right;
+3. What’s the one thing you’ve got to do to hire right;

-4. And once you’ve made the perfect hire, how to keep them.
+4. And once you’ve made the perfect hire, how do you keep them.

 How much does a bad hire cost?